Scaramouche (Sibelius): Structure

 Unlike with his other works for theatre—for example, King Christian II (Op.
 27, 1898), Pelléas et Mélisande (Op.
 46, 1905), Belshazzar's Feast (Op.
 51, 1906–07), Swanwhite (Op.
 54, 1908), and The Tempest (Op.
 109, 1925–27)—Sibelius never extracted from Scaramouche a concert suite, although in 1921 he considered doing so.
 Nevertheless, he remained "proud" of the "ethereal, other-worldly character" of the scoring; years later, when his son-in-law Jussi Jalas sought his consent to produce a concert suite, Sibelius required Jalas to preserve the original orchestration.

 Reception

 Modern commentators have divided over the appropriateness of Scaramouches relegation to obscurity.
-Robert Layton, for example, has written of the score's unevenness: "there are moments of genuine poetry and a wistful, gentle sadness that is both touching and charming... [this is music of] both distinction and vision"; but, he continues, much of Act II is "thin" and "there are some passages deficient in real inspiration".
+Robert Layton, for example, has written of the score's unevenness: "there are moments of genuine poetry and a wistful, gentle sadness that is both touching and charming... [this is music of] both distinction and vision"; but, he continues, much of act 2 is "thin" and "there are some passages deficient in real inspiration".
 Hurwitz is similarly ambivalent, although he focuses on the inseparability of music from libretto: "The problem isn't that the music is bad—far from it—but that it really is so closely tied to the action onstage...
 In the final analysis, Sibelius was probably correct simply to leave the piece alone and forget about concert performance".